Sarah-Dankwa/de-streaming-data-project/README.md

 ***Step 2:***

-Navigate to the terraform directory of the project
+Navigate to the terraform directory of the project.

 ```bash
 cd terraform
 ```

-Run the terraform init command to intialise the working directory and download the necessary plugins
+Run the terraform init command to intialise the working directory and download the necessary plugins.

 ```bash
 terraform init
 ```
-Run the terraform plan command to create a mock-up view of what changes Terraform will make to your aws infrastructure The lambda function and layer zip files will be created during this plan.
+Run the terraform plan command to create a mock-up view of what changes Terraform will make to your aws infrastructure.
+The lambda function and layer zip files will be created during this plan.

 ```bash